- At what age should you start disciplining a child?

-If parents think about the misbehavior with negative emotions, they are more likely to over-react to the undesirable behavior by being angry, irritated, and using physical punishment2.
-Such discipline strategies more likely lead to conduct problems, emotion regulation difficulties, and low social skills in children.
+If parents think about the misbehavior with negative emotions, they are more likely to overreact to the undesirable behavior by being angry, irritated, and using physical punishment3.

-Staying grounded allows us to think more clearly about how to handle the situation without adding to the chaos.
+Staying grounded allows us to think more clearly about how to handle a difficult toddler without adding to the chaos.

 4. Model good behavior and help them practice.

 Your child is watching you all the time.

 Model the behavior you want to see in your child.